The Framework is a sample application that illustrates the fulfillment of the following operations by the FIX Antenna HFT Engine:

-The Framework expects "BE" and "D" messages here and validates them programmatically.
+The Framework expects BE and D types of messages here and validates them programmatically.
 Messages of all other types will be rejected.

-The "BE" message is used to logon/logout the session with specific user.
+The BE message is used to send the Logon/Logout message to the session with the specific user.

-The user name is taken from tag 50 and the password is taken from the tag 554.
-The Framework compares user's password from the message with the configured one and sends result in the "BF" message.
+The user name is taken from the 50 tag and the password is taken from the 554 tag.
+The Framework compares the user's password from the message with the configured one and sends the result in the BF message.

-For each incoming "D" message there is a validation for user to be logged on.
-The framework echoes "D" message back to user if the test is passed, otherwise issues "j" message rejecting it.
+For each incoming D message there is a validation for the user to be logged on.
+The framework echoes D message back to the user if the test is passed, otherwise issues the j message rejecting it.

-The Framework processes incoming messages asynchronously and out of sequence.
-In case of unexpected interruption/crush it makes harder to define which message was processed and which was not.
-Because of this, the framework performs message Replay at start time.
+The framework processes incoming messages asynchronously and out of sequence.
+In case of unexpected interruption or crush, it makes it harder to define which message was processed and which was not.
+Because of this, the framework performs message replay at start time.

 Distribution of CPU resources

-The Framework uses API provided by FIX Antenna HFT to setup priority and affinity of both FIX Antenna HFT and Framework threads.
+The framework uses API provided by FIX Antenna HFT to set up the priority and affinity of both FIX Antenna HFT and framework threads.

-The Framework threads are configured by means of the following functions:
+The framework threads are configured using the following functions:

-The Framework also locks pages in RAM using mlockall( MCL_FUTURE ) at its launch and disables OpenOnload for old style dispatcher in
+The framework also locks pages in RAM using mlockall( MCL_FUTURE ) at its launch and disables OpenOnload for old style dispatcher in the onNewThreadCreated callback.

-The FIX Antenna HFT provides interface for implementation of remote console for telnet client.
+The FIX Antenna HFT provides an interface for the implementation of a remote console for telnet clients.

-The application should register a command handler function and enable flag in order to activate this functionality.
+The application should register a command handler function and enable a flag to activate this functionality.

 Threading models of message processing in FIX Antenna C++ and FIX Antenna HFT